CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 donated by PACs and individuals giving $200 or more.

-who comply and baring soft money is killed by a Republican filibuster.
+those who comply and baring soft money is killed by a Republican

 1997 Bill Fails McCain- Feingold bipartisan bill to close soft money and TV advertising

-1999 Campaign Integrity Act H.R.
-1867 Asa Hutchinson (R - Arkansas).
-Ban on soft money and raise hard money
+1999 Campaign Integrity Act Asa Hutchinson (R - Arkansas) Bill to ban soft money and raise hard

-1999 Citizen Legislature & Political H.R.
-1922 sponsored by Rep. John Doolittle (R - CA).
-Repeal all federal
+1999 Citizen Legislature & Political HR 1922 sponsored by Rep. John Doolittle (R - CA) to repeal all

-Freedom ACT election contribution limits and expedite and expand disclosure.
+Freedom Act federal election contribution limits and expedite and expand disclosure.

-1999 H.R.
-417 Campaign Reform Act Shays-Meehan Bill, sponsored by Christopher Shays (R - CT) and Martin
+1999 HR: 417 Campaign Reform Act Shays-Meehan Bill, sponsored by Christopher Shays (R - CT) and

-Meehan (D - MA).
-Ban soft money and limit types of campaign
+Martin Meehan (D - MA) to ban soft money and limit types of

 Revised some of the legal limits of expenditure set in 1974, and prohibited